studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 - **DON'T** fly in or near thunderstorms.
 Scattered thunderstorms may be safely circumnavigated, but do not try to fly through or under one.
 You will encounter severe downdrafts that the aircraft is not powerful enough to recover from.
 - **DON'T** continue VFR into Instrument Meteorological Conditions (IMC).
 Wait it out or turn around if you find en route weather lowering below your personal minimums.
 - **DON'T** forget that areas en route, or even near airports, may be below VFR minimums, even though reporting stations are at or near VFR minimums.
 Be especially cautious when the temperature and dewpoint spread is 3 &deg;C or less - fog may form.
-- **DON'T** attempt to fly above weather hoping to find a hole in the clouds at the other end near you destination to get ATC to talk you down if you are stuck above the clouds.
+- **DON'T** attempt to fly above weather hoping to find a hole in the clouds to descend through or get ATC to talk you down near you destination.
 Set higher minimums during flight at night.
 Scud clouds, lower clouds, and even the horizon may be difficult or impossible to see on dark nights.
 Always stay above the highest terrain until a safe landing is assured.
 - **DON'T** fly into areas of rain when the air temperature is near freezing.
 Ice can form on the windshield, impairing forward vision, and worse, it can form on the wings, which decreases aircraft performance.
-Remember, flight into known icing conditions is prohibited for all aircraft no properly certificated for flight in icing conditions or not properly equipped with ice protection equipment.
+Remember, flight into known icing conditions is prohibited for all aircraft not properly certificated for flight in icing conditions or not properly equipped with ice protection equipment.
 - **DO contact Flight Watch, Flight Service, or any available ATC facility immediately if you get caught in weather or need help.
 Specialists are highly trained to assist you in these situations, but can only help you if you contact them.**

 ### Tips

-- Absence of the "VFR Flight Not Recommended" does not guarantee a flight free from adverse weather effects.
+- Absence of the "VFR Flight Not Recommended" does not guarantee a flight is free from adverse weather effects.
 - The initial three elements (adverse conditions, VFR Flight Not Recommended, and Synopsis) may be combined in any order the briefer believes will help describe the conditions more clearly.
 - Pilots flying into areas of minimal VFR weather could encounter deteriorating conditions not forecasted that may place the aircraft outside the pilot’s ratings and experience level, which could result in spatial disorientation, loss of control of the aircraft, and/or death.
 - NOTAMS that include Special Use Airspace, such as military operations area (MOA), military training route (MTR), and warning areas are only provided upon request of the pilot.
 - NOTAM information may be combined with current conditions when a briefer believes it is logical to do so.
-- Published NOTAM (D) information and Flight Data Center (FDC) NOTAMs are not included in pilot briefings unless requested by the pilot.
+- NOTAM(D), which includes published information, and NOTAM(FDC) which includes mandatory issuances and compliance such as safety hazards or Temporary Flight Restrictions, are not included in pilot briefings unless requested by the pilot.
 - Pilot are strongly encouraged to request updated information from ATC facilities while in flight.
 - To decrease the chances of a briefer overlooking an item, save any questions you have until the briefing has been completed, this way the briefer can present the information in a logical sequence.
 - Using an online briefing system while on the telephone with a briefer can help give you a better overview of the weather conditions since you are able to view the same maps and charts that the briefer is using.
+It is most helpful since you are able to ask questions about any weather you may not understand.